Entrepreneur Paul Lindley is not content with sitting on his riches

 “We might all question the point of universities in several years time,” says Lindley.”Right now, it’s largely for isolated research purposes or personal economic benefit, such as helping someone get a job, but how about the impact it could have on wider society?”

-“This means that graduates consider themselves a graduate from Dyson university, not Warwick.
-It’s a key example of how universities can become more vocational, and thus beneficial to economic society,” he adds.
+“Look at what James Dyson has done out of the University of Warwick,” says Lindley.
+“Graduates consider themselves a graduate from Dyson university, not Warwick.
+It’s an example of how universities can become more vocational and beneficial to economic society.”

-Whilst Lindley’s second project created some great social impact, (one drop of clean water for every drop of shampoo sold went to clean water projects in Rwanda), – the company never made a profit.
+Lindley assures us it’s not that straightforward…”I had another business before Ella’s Kitchen called Paddy’s bathroom, and it had impact built into the heart of it, but the business still failed,” says Lindley.
+Whilst his second project created some great social impact, (one drop of clean water for every drop of shampoo sold went to clean water projects in Rwanda), – the company never made a profit.

 “The problem was that whilst the company was impact driven, it wasn’t commercially sustainable in delivering that impact,” says Lindley.
 “So, we closed the business and learnt a valuable lesson, that social business IS business, you have to make sure you can deliver on those impact goals whilst running a business and seeing it grow commercially too.”

 The impact model he follows to ensure success today